Single Storey Extension - Your Guide

 We chat all about single storey extensions as well as feature some stunning single storey extension ideas to give you wonderful inspiration.

-There are so many factors which impact the single storey extension cost including the size, style and location in the country.
+There are so many factors which impact the cost of a single storey extension including the size, style and location in the country.
 Our extension cost calculator is the best place to give you an idea of your single storey extension cost.

 A stunning flat roof extension with huge crittall style of doors.
 From the home of @100yearsinthemaking on Instagram